Quick Tips About Rainy Season Diseases And Prevention

 The rainy season brings joy to all human beings and animals.
 Everyone loves this season because it provides great relief from the summer heat.
 The rainy season brings greenery to the dry deserted land, and water to dry lakes and rivers.
 The season of rain, not only brings happiness to us but also brings many diseases from children to adults.
 Many waterborne diseases come along with the rainwater accumulated in puddles which makes people sick.
 If we exercise some precautionary measures then we can prevent the rainy season diseases.
 So, let’s know some quick tips about rainy season diseases and prevention to avoid these diseases.

 The main cause of disease in the rainy season are the moist breeze.
 The moist wind also carries the bacteria and pathogenic microbes and germs with them.
 Due to the exposure to which, we become prey to various waterborne diseases like Typhoid, Hepatitis A, Diarrhoea, and skin problems like ringworm, boils, itching, etc. The viral infections are also spread when we come in contact with the person suffering from it.
 So, if any of our family members, is caught by the viral infection then there’s a high risk that it can spread to others also.
 In that case, it’s advisable to keep in mind the rainy season diseases and prevention required to fight these diseases.

-Quick Tips about Rainy Season Diseases and Prevention
+6 Quick Tips About Rainy Season Diseases And Prevention

 The stagnant rainwater gets accumulated in the puddles formed while raining.
 This promotes microbial activity and increases the growth of mosquitoes.
 Female mosquitoes are the carrier of diseases such as malaria and dengue.
 They lay eggs in the contaminated puddle water which increases their number.
 They make people ill.
 The primary signs of malaria and dengue are fever, body ache, fatigue, vomiting, headache, and burning eyes.
 If you see any of these symptoms do visit your doctor soon.